BlueStarBurst/CodePilot/README.md

 The website is also publicly available [here](https://bluestarburst.github.io/CodePilot/)

-How to use test the website:
+How to build the website from source:

 1. Download NPM [here](https://nodejs.org/en/download)
 2. Download git [here](https://github.com/git-guides/install-git)